Agricultural show

-An agricultural show is a public event exhibiting the equipment, animals, sports and recreation associated with agriculture and animal husbandry.
+An agricultural show or farm show is a public event exhibiting the equipment, animals, sports and recreation associated with agriculture and animal husbandry.
 The largest comprise a livestock show (a judged event or display in which breeding stock is exhibited), a trade fair, competitions, and entertainment.
 The work and practices of farmers, animal fanciers, cowboys, and zoologists may be displayed.
-The terms agricultural show and livestock show are synonymous with the North American terms county fair and state fair.
+The terms agricultural show and livestock show are synonymous with the North American terms county fair and state fair, and the UK county show.

+Agricultural shows tend to be important events for sharing different agricultural practices or techniques, learning about new technologies or celebrating achievements by producers through competitions.

 History

 The first known agricultural show was held by Salford Agricultural Society, Lancashire, in 1768.

 Events

 Since the 19th century, agricultural shows have provided local people with an opportunity to celebrate achievements and enjoy a break from day-to-day routine.
 With a combination of serious competition and light entertainment, annual shows acknowledged and rewarded the hard work and skill of primary producers and provided a venue for rural families to socialise.
 City shows also provide city people with an opportunity to engage directly with rural life and food production.

 Agriculture shows are often enlivened with competitive events, including sheaf tossing, show jumping, food competitions, and tent pegging.
 Demolition derbies and rodeos are popular in the US and campdrafting and wood chopping are often held in Australia.

 Studs are generally available for a fee.